-Lale Sarıibrahimoğlu (Kemal), a veteran defense reporter and a former columnist with the Zaman daily, was detained on 17 July 2016 in a post-coup investigation into Zaman’s former writers and employes.
-She was one of 47 Zaman columnists and employees who was wanted for membership in “FETÖ/PDY”, the name given to the Fethullah Gülen network by Turkish authorities.
+Lalezer Sarıibrahimoğlu (pen name Lale Kemal), a veteran defense reporter and a former columnist with Zaman daily, was detained on 26 July 2016 in a post-coup investigation against Zaman’s former writers and employees.
+She was one of the 47 Zaman columnists and employees who faced warrants on the allegation of "membership in FETÖ/PDY," the name given to the Fethullah Gülen network by Turkish authorities.

-On July 30, Sarıibrahimoğlu, along with former Zaman columnists Ali Bulaç, Şahin Alpay, Mustafa Ünal, Nuriye Ural and Ahmet Turan Alkan, were jailed pending trial as per a decision of the İstanbul 4th Criminal Judgeship of Peace.
+On 30 July 2016, columnists Sarıibrahimoğlu, Ali Bulaç, Şahin Alpay, Mustafa Ünal, Nuriye Ural, Mümtazer Türköne and Ahmet Turan Alkan were jailed pending trial by the Istanbul 4th Criminal Judgeship of Peace.

-On April 24, 2017, an indictment into 30 suspects, including Sarıibrahimoğlu and other former Zaman writers and employees, was accepted by the 13th High Criminal Court.
-The indictment accuses the suspects of “attempting to overthrow the constitutional order,” attempting to abolish the Parliament or render it unable to perform its duties,” and “attempting to overthrow the government of the Republic of Turkey or render it unable to perform its duties,” charges that carry three life terms without the possibility of parole, and an additional term of maximum 15 years on the charge of “membership in a terrorist organization.”
+On 24 April 2017, the 13th High Criminal Court of Istanbul accepted the indictment where Sarıibrahimoğlu and 29 others were charged with “attempting to overthrow the constitutional order,” “attempting to abolish the Parliament or render it unable to perform its duties” and “attempting to overthrow the government of the Republic of Turkey or render it unable to perform its duties,” facing three aggravated life imprisonment sentences, and an additional term of up to 15 years in prison on the charge of “membership in a terrorist organization.”

 According to the indictment, “The excerpts provided from the articles of columnists working for FETÖ/PDY media outlets have not been tweezed out; they cannot be taken as metaphors or analogies given the circumstances and the historical perspective; they are not only opposing the government and even in articles where there is no visible element of crime, the defendants have used expressions that violate the rights of state authorities and agencies beyond limits of freedom of expression, and it has been understood that by doing so, they have served the purpose of the organization.”